c4goldsw/billboardPlacementTO/article/README.md

 To compute these scores, we first mined checkin data off of Foursquare using a grid search, resulting in the graph below:
 ![Checkins](https://github.com/c4goldsw/billboardPlacementTO/blob/a2a498dc4ffd27e0c370efeb43a4578f06483e0b/images/checkins.png)

-We then ranked the signs based on their popularity on social media (see 1.)
+We then ranked the signs based on their popularity on social media.
 ![checkin score](https://raw.githubusercontent.com/c4goldsw/billboardPlacementTO/master/images/checkinScore.png)

-Using the City of Toronto transit stop dataset, we ranked the signs based on their proximity to transit stops in the graph below (see 3.).
+Using the City of Toronto transit stop dataset, we ranked the signs based on their proximity to transit stops in the graph below.
 ![Transit](https://raw.githubusercontent.com/c4goldsw/billboardPlacementTO/a2a498dc4ffd27e0c370efeb43a4578f06483e0b/images/transitScore.png)

 We normalized the scores based on their z-score to put them all on the same scale.
 Finally, we can compute the scores of each area using the individual scores, or using a weighted sum of them ("Final Score").